Cielo Waste Solutions (CVE:CMC) Shares Up 23.1% – Still a Buy?

 Cielo Waste Solutions Corp.
-(CVE:CMC – Get Free Report)’s share price shot up 23.1% on Saturday .
-The stock traded as high as C$0.09 and last traded at C$0.08.
-159,908 shares traded hands during trading, an increase of 71% from the average session volume of 93,562 shares.
+(CVE:CMC – Get Free Report)’s stock price shot up 23.1% on Saturday .
+The company traded as high as C$0.09 and last traded at C$0.08.
+159,908 shares were traded during trading, an increase of 71% from the average session volume of 93,562 shares.
 The stock had previously closed at C$0.07.

 Cielo Waste Solutions Price Performance